DoctorMcKay/node-steam-user/README.md

 	- `defaultEmailChangeProbationDays`
 	- `emailChangeProbationDays`

 Emitted when someone responds to our trade request.
-Possibly also emitted when someone cancels their outstanding trade request to us (untested, but this would be consistent with TF2's behavior).
+Also emitted with response `EEconTradeResponse.Cancel` when someone cancels their outstanding trade request to us.

 ### tradeStarted
 - `steamID` - The SteamID of your trade partner, as a `SteamID` object